atsepkov/RapydScript/README.md

 - `@external` decorator makes classes declared externally obvious to anyone looking at your code
 - class declaration that uses `@external` decorator can be exported into a reusable module
 - developers are much more likely to forget a single instance of `new` operator when declaring an object than to forget an import, the errors due to omitted `new` keyword are also likely to be more subtle and devious to debug

+#### Performance
+Performance emphasis is at the core of RapydScript.
+I don't want to feel like I'm a second-class citizen compared to native JavaScript developers and neither should other RapydScript users.
+For that reasons RapydScript rejected many Pythonic features that I myself would like to see in favor of performance.
+Some of these include operator overloading and better error catching.
+However, when performance hit is negligible and allows additional productivity to the developer, that's the kind of win-win RapydScript attempts to capture.
+For that reason, the compiler comes bundled with a mini benchmark suite.
+You can invoke it by using `--bench` command.
+Since it takes a while to run performance tests, I recommend you select a particular file (in `test/perf/`) to bench.
+A few of these runs will give you a pretty good idea what kind of performance sacrifices you're making with different functions/operators.
+Feel free to throw your own tests into the same directory.

 Quirks